radiasoft/pyzgoubi/doc/source/doc.rst

 Introduction
 ------------

-http://sourceforge.net/projects/zgoubi Zgoubi is a particle tracking code maintained by François Méot.
+`Zgoubi <http://sourceforge.net/projects/zgoubi>`_ is a particle tracking code maintained by François Méot.
 PyZgoubi is an interface to Zgoubi writing in python.
 It aims to make input files that are easy to read and can contain calculations, loops, and any other python program feature.

-A basic knowledge of http://python.org/ Python is useful to use PyZgoubi.
+A basic knowledge of `Python <http://python.org/>`_ is useful to use PyZgoubi.
 Python is a general purpose, high level, interpreted programming language.
-I recommend the http://www.python.org/doc/2.5.2/tut/tut.html Official Python Tutorial.
+I recommend the `Official Python Tutorial <http://docs.python.org/tutorial/>`_.

 Quick Start
 -----------